Jonathan Dyer-USA TODAY Sports. Pictured: UCF pylon

 Virginia dropped from -7 to -3 because it’s no longer playing at home, while the total jumped from 41 to 51 because the weather won’t be nearly as bad in Tennessee.

-A representative for MyBookie said the book is keeping the bets as action, but customers can contact them to discuss canceling the wager.
+A representative for one book said it is keeping the bets as action, but customers can contact them to discuss canceling the wager.
 It will be determined on a case-by-case basis.